2026 Investigations Workshop

 Note:

 Practitioner ID numbers are issued by the Legal Practice Board of Western Australia.
 Information from the Board is available here.
 We require these to issue CPD certificates.
-If you do not provide us with one then we may contact you following the event.
+If you do not want a CPD certificate, please put '00000' in the box on the booking form.

 Location